Last Updated on 02/11/2025

 Search engines have improved their ability to evaluate link quality and context.
 As a result, these links often carry less weight than individual, contextual links within relevant content.
 However, they are only useful for SEO.

-Using sitewide links wisely may improve user experience and bind your site together, but misusing them might send incorrect signals to search engines, possibly blurring your search engine rankings.
+Using sitewide links wisely can improve the user experience and unify your site, but misusing them may send incorrect signals to search engines, potentially harming your search engine rankings.

 So, use sitewide links carefully and with purpose.
 If you use too few, your website may appear uninteresting and difficult to browse.
 Too many, and you risk overwhelming your guests.